Investors

 Introduction

-Aldermore Group backs people to fulfil life’s hopes and dreams.
+Aldermore Group backs people to go for it, in life and business.
 We champion equality by supporting the exceptions to the rule and getting finance to where it’s needed by lending the money people save with us, to people who want to get on in life; building businesses, buying property and purchasing vehicles.
-The Group consists of two operating companies, Aldermore Bank PLC and MotoNovo Finance Limited.
+Aldermore Group consists of two operating companies, Aldermore Bank PLC and MotoNovo Finance Limited.
 Aldermore Bank provides finance to business owners, homeowners and landlords, and supports savers.
 It operates exclusively online, by phone and through networks.
 MotoNovo Finance helps people buy their next car, van or motorcycle.

 Aldermore Group is committed to full compliance with our statutory obligations and full disclosure to the tax authorities.
-Our tax strategy aligns with the principles set out in our tax risk management framework implemented through our tax risk management policy and adopted by the Board, through which we seek to pay the right amount of tax at the right time.
+Our tax strategy aligns with the principles set out in our tax risk management framework and adopted by the Board, through which we seek to pay the right amount of tax at the right time.
 The Aldermore Group is guided by the same principles as those which apply to FirstRand and is consistent with FirstRand’s Tax Strategy.

 FirstRand Tax Strategy